daeheepark/daeheepark.github.io/content/publication/2024_06_t4p/index.md

 ---
-title: 'Improving Transferability for Cross-domain Trajectory Prediction via Neural Stochastic Differential Equation'
+title: 'T4P: Test-Time Training of Trajectory Prediction via Masked Autoencoder and Actor-specific Token Memory'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Jaeseok Jeong
+  - Sung-Hoon Yoon
   - Jaewoo Jeong
   - Kuk-Jin Yoon